GaioAugusto/2d-Collision-Simulator/README.md

 # **2D Collision Simulator**

-A 2D physics simulation that demonstrates elastic collisions between balls.
+A 2D physics simulation that demonstrates elastic collisions between objects of equal shape and mass.
 The project features an interactive GUI with controls to adjust the simulation's parameters.

 ---